shcorya/swarm.yachts/stacks/caddy/index.md

 done
 ```

-Set the domain for the swarm nodes.
+Set the `CADDY_INGRESS_DOMAIN` variable to the A records that were setup previously.
 ```bash
 export CADDY_INGRESS_DOMAIN="swarm.example.com"
 ```